-Huawei executive says company is 'open-minded' about acquiring NokiaAlex Wagner - Deputy Managing Editor, News Desk
+Huawei executive says company is 'open-minded' about acquiring NokiaAlex Wagner - Editorial Director of News and Content

 Along with its announcement of the new 6.18mm-thick Ascend P6 today, Huawei today teased that it would be interested in acquiring Nokia as a way to help grow its business.
 Speaking to the Financial Times, Huawei consumer product chief Richard Yu said that his company is exploring ways that it could get bigger, adding that an acquisition is one avenue that Huawei is interested in.
 Yu then name-dropped Nokia, saying that the two firms might have "some synergies," but that such a deal would require Nokia to be onboard.
 As for Huawei?
 "We are open-minded," Yu said.